-14 fast, delicious weeknight dinners that'll make your life easier
+14 fast and delicious weeknight dinners that'll make life easier

 Make broiled steak and asparagus for dinner in 25 minutesPlay Video - 4:19

-No one will ever know you whipped up this steak dinner in 25 minutes.
+No one will ever know you whipped up this steak dinner in just 25 minutes.
+The feta cream sauce is a deliciously salty topping, too.

-Prep these flavorful marinades in plastic bags in advance for ultimate time-saving.
-You can put the chicken in the marinade bags and freeze it until you are ready to cook it.
-When you defrost it, it'll already be pre-marinated, so all you'll have to do is throw it in the oven.
+Prep these flavorful marinades in plastic bags in advance for the ultimate time-saving trick.
+You can put the chicken in the marinade bags and freeze it until you're ready to cook it.
+When you defrost it, it'll already be full of flavor, so all you'll have to do is throw it in the oven or put it on the grill.

 Leave the oven off for squash tagliatelle with creamy pestoPlay Video - 4:00